U.S. Open 2021: Frequently Asked Questions

 What state has hosted the most U.S. Opens?

-Adding this year to the tally, New York has hosted the most U.S. Opens with 20.
+Adding last year to the tally, New York has hosted the most U.S. Opens with 20.
 In addition to Winged Foot’s six, Shinnecock Hills has hosted the U.S. Open five times, Oak Hill three times, Bethpage Black two times with Fresh Meadow, Inwood, Country Club of Buffalo and Garden City each hosting once.

 What is the U.S. Open scoring record?